picoded/JavaCommons-gitbook/dstack/the-dstack.md

 This is where the `JavaCommons` library starts to shine.
 By providing a single versitle data backend, which forms the 'meat' of the applicaiton.

+{% hint style='tip' %}
-> If core is the bread, util is the butter.
+If core is the bread, util is the butter.
 DStack would be the ham added.
+{% endhint %}